farahhhmasri/news_project/README.md

 ## 📌 Project Features

 ✅ This project detects the sentiment of the provided news statements.
 Positive news will have a socre close to +1 or higher, negative news will have a score close to -1 or lower and neutral news will be in-between. <br>
 For this task the used model is **twitter-roberta-base-sentiment**.
-For in-detail information about it, please check [hugging face roberta](https://huggingface.co/cardiffnlp/twitter-roberta-base-sentiment).<br>
+For in-detail information about it, please check [hugging face roberta](https://huggingface.co/cardiffnlp/twitter-roberta-base-sentiment).
 In addition to classifying based on the news context, date of the news is also taken into consideration when generating scores, as newer news will have more effect than older news.<br>
-The output is provided as .json file and the news are sorted in the file based on their scores.<br><br>
+The output is provided as .json file in which the news are sorted descendingly based on their scores.<br><br>

 ✅ There are multiple training expirements for different models trained on the dataset to get the best performance model.
 Training experiments are tracked using mlflow for better management and versioning.<br><br>